 However, it isn't normal to have heavy bleeding or pain.
 Contact your doctor or nurse If you have either of these.

 You usually start using your dilator from anything between 2 and 8 weeks after your radiotherapy ends.
 This varies depending on your radiotherapy centre.
 Your doctor might advise you to use the dilators for 2 years or more, even if you are sexually active.

 This is not a common side effect but sometimes one or both legs can swell if you have radiotherapy to the lymph nodes.
+Some people might have swelling of the genitals.
 This swelling is called lymphoedema.
-In advanced cervical cancer, the swelling is sometimes caused by the cancer, rather than treatment.

 Tell your specialist straight away if you think either of your legs are getting swollen.
 You will need to be assessed by a lymphoedema specialist.
 The sooner it is diagnosed, the easier lymphoedema is to treat.